watashiniuta/node.js-express-board-tutorial/README.md

 # 📝 node.js-express-board-tutorial

 A Node.js Express-based web application for managing posts, comments, and user interactions.
 This project includes session-based authentication, CRUD operations for posts, hierarchical comments (upments and downments).
-Users can interact with posts and comments efficiently, with a responsive UI built using EJS and ccxzzjQuery.
+Users can interact with posts and comments efficiently, with a responsive UI built using EJS and jQuery.

 ---